tinaponting/Genesis-child-themes-2/README.md

 ::::::::::::::::::::::::::::::
 * Sweet Kitchen: a good blogger theme, but to small for my taste! but maybe someone else likes it?
-* Butter cream, a blogger theme.
+* Butter cream: a blogger theme.
-* Mommy blogs, a simpel blogging theme for food or just plain bloggers.
+* Mommy blogs: a simpel blogging theme for food or just plain bloggers.
-* Justbecause, a blogging them, to small for my taste.
+* Justbecause: a blogging them, to small for my taste.
+* Blossom: A blog theme with woocommerce ( Too small for my taste)